pro-utkarshM/termiView/README.md

 # TermiView

-> A command-line tool that displays images as colorized ASCII art in your terminal - and a playground for experimenting with image signal processing.
+> A comprehensive command-line toolkit for learning and implementing image and video processing algorithms - from fundamentals to advanced techniques.

 ---

 ## Overview

-**TermiView** is a lightweight CLI tool built for developers, artists, and learners who want to explore how images can be represented, transformed, and visualized - all inside a terminal.
+**TermiView** is an educational CLI toolkit built for students, researchers, and developers who want to learn and implement image and video processing algorithms from the ground up.

-Originally designed to render **colorized ASCII art**, TermiView is evolving into a **visual lab** for learning and experimenting with **signal processing techniques** applied to images.
+Starting with **colorized ASCII art rendering**, TermiView is evolving into a **complete implementation** of image and video processing fundamentals, covering everything from basic transforms to advanced compression and motion estimation - all with practical, hands-on code you can study and modify.

 ---